• Skip to primary navigation

-The eyes are not just machines to help us to see but spiritual scavengers for our souls.
+The eyes are not just machines to help us to see, but spiritual scavengers for our souls.
 They are constantly moving to glean information.
 Aside from identifying things in their visual path, they are always looking for the geometric patterns that make up the blueprints of nature.
 When found, there is a jolt of Energy.
 I often think of the movements of the eyes as a dance, especially when they are delighted by natural patterns.
-In Let the Eyes Have a Most Pleasurable Dance, Lesson VII, Part A, we will explore how our decorating can set the stage to please the eye and bring Energy into our environment.
+In Let the Eyes Have a Pleasurable Dance, Lesson VII, Part A, we will begin to explore how our decorating can set the stage to please the eye and bring Energy into our environment.

 The Rules of Design for Energy